As the capital city and cultural hub of Macedonia, Skopje attracts a large number of tourists each year.

 In this article, we will discuss some of the tourist traps and scams that you might encounter in Skopje and offer tips on how you can avoid them.

-Whether you’re visiting for the first time or are a seasoned traveler, these insights will help you have a smooth and worry-free experience.
+Whether visiting for the first time or being a seasoned traveler, these insights will help you have a smooth and worry-free experience.

 Recognizing Common Scams in Skopje